heremaps/here-sdk-examples/examples/latest/navigate/android/Java/HERESDKUnits/README.md

 - **Android Studio**: Select **File > Project Structure… > Modules**, choose the module, click **– Remove**, sync the project, then delete the module directory from disk.
 - **Manual**: Remove the module from `settings.gradle` (`include(":<module>")`), remove any `project(":<module>")` dependencies from other modules, sync Gradle, and delete the module directory.

+## Use assets from the core module

+HERE SDK Units share drawable assets via the `heresdk-units-core` module.
+Use these identifiers:

+- Point of interest: `R.drawable.poi`
+- Route start marker: `R.drawable.poi_start`
+- Route destination marker: `R.drawable.poi_destination`

+Add the core module as a dependency to access these shared assets.